purduesigbots/pros-docs/v5/okapi/tutorials/concepts/chassiscontroller.rst

 opcontrol.
 Rather than writing methods to drive the robot around yourself, OkapiLib provides battle-tested implementations for you.

+.. note:: A ChassisModel has all of the same open-loop control functionality as a ChassisController, but none of the closer-loop control functionality.

 What types of ChassisControllers does OkapiLib come with?
 ---------------------------------------------------------